Known issues for Power VMs in Skytap

 chsh [username] bash.

-An ISO can’t be ejected from a Power VM
+ISOs can’t be loaded onto a Power VM

 Hardware for an AIX VM can be configured incorrectly